 How to secure a compromised account

-If you ever notice something strange going on with your AOL Mail account, the first thing you should do is change your password at account.aol.com.
+If you ever notice something strange going on with your AOL Mail account, the first thing you should do is change your password at myaccount.aol.com.
 This will block whoever – or more likely, whatever computer program – has gained access to your account.
 We also recommend changing your Account Security Question (ASQ).
 Here are instructions for both, password first:

 The L0ng3rY0uRPa$sw0rD is, the stronger it is.
 Mix in numbers and symbols.
 Make it tough, and something only you can remember!
 And make it new; don’t recycle an old password.
 You can change your AOL Mail password whenever and as often as you’d like.
 If you used the same password for other accounts – social media, financial services – change those passwords as well.
 We know it’s a pain, but keep different passwords for different services – it’s a good idea.